A gymnast needs excellent balance. So does writing for the web.

 Let’s start with how white space increases understanding:

-White space also gives your brain clues.
-Clue about where ideas start and stop.
-White space balances the words and helps you organize the information.
+White space gives your brain that needed time.
+White space helps you organize information.

-A picture is worth 1,000 words because a picture is a complete idea.
-It’s not based on language.
-Even with pictures, however, there is a need for a balance.
-A balance between something and nothing.
+A picture is worth 1,000 words because a picture is a whole idea.
+Even with images, however, there is a need for a balance – a balance between something and nothing.

 How can nothing be visually stimulating?

 Your brain wants to learn.
 Learning excites it.

 Your brain gets frustrated if things come at it too fast.
 It feels dumb and shuts down.